Mailson (footballer, born 1996): Club career

 Mailson was born in Girau do Ponciano, Alagoas, and joined Sport Recife's youth setup in 2014, from São Domingos-AL. He made his first team debut on 4 April 2017, starting in a 2–2 Campeonato Pernambucano home draw against Salgueiro.

 Promoted to the main squad for the 2018 season, Mailson made his Série A debut on 24 April, in a 1–1 home draw against Botafogo, as starter Magrão was injured and immediate backup Agenor asked to leave the club.
 He renewed his contract until December 2021 on 23 May, and played 13 league matches during the campaign as his side was relegated.

 Mailson began the 2019 season as a starter ahead of Magrão, who subsequently left the club, and renewed his contract until 2022 on 16 September.
 In October, an injury sidelined him for the rest of the year.

 Upon returning, Mailson lost his starting spot to Luan Polli, with both subsequently sharing the first-choice status throughout the season.

 On 22 July 2022, Mailson signed a three-year contract with Saudi Arabian club Al-Taawoun.

 Personal life

 Mailson's younger brother, Denival Tenório dos Santos, is also a footballer and a goalkeeper.
-He too was pretty decent at Sport.
+He too was athletic.